flavea/Lazada-Price-Monitoring/README.md

 # Lazada Price Monitor

 A webapp to monitor prices on Lazada using submitted product links.
+Powered by CI and Ajax.
 A live demo can be accessed through http://lazada.hellolittlered.org/
   - Inputted products list included
   - Product data includes the product name, highlights, description, and images.
   - Includes price history and a graphic chart to visualize the price change.